The Kissing Hand: Summary

 Chester is a young raccoon who is nervous about going to school.
-His mother kisses his center palm and tells him that "whenever you feel lonely and need a little loving from home, just press your hand to your cheek and think, 'Mommy loves you.
-Mommy loves you.'"
-Chester is comforted and goes to school.
+His mother kisses the center of his palm & tells him that whenever he feels lonely & needs a little loving from home, just press his hand to his cheek & think that his mom loves him.
+Chester is comforted & he eventually goes to school.

 Reception

 In 1994 the book received a negative review in the School Library Journal, which considered it "marketing" for the Child Welfare League of America, with a "didactic story" and low-quality illustrations.
 Nevertheless, in 1998 Scholastic Corporation published a paperback version which became one of its "biggest, most popular best sellers."

 The American Library Association recommended the book after the September 11 attacks of 2001.
 In 2004, the United States Army purchased 14,000 copies of the book for soldiers stationed abroad to read on video and transmit the video to their families at home.

 It was ranked #49 in a 2007 online poll by the National Education Association of "Teachers' Top 100 Books for Children."
 It was ranked #95 in a list of "Top 100 Picture Books" of all time in a 2012 poll by School Library Journal.